andreyypopov/gpuPfem2/README.md

 5. Poisson equation in a 3D box
 6. Poiseuille flow in 3D
 7. 3-dimensional flow past a cylinder in a channel - meshes for various bodies (either circular or square section, either domain-wide body or smaller width; formulation similar to tests 3D-2Q and 3D-2Z from _Schäfer M. et al_).
+8. 3-dimensional flow past a NACA-0012 airfoil at a certain angle of attack

 ## Governing equations and splitting schemes